 The Dermatologists at Westwood Dermatology treat Angioma in Los Angeles, CA

-Westwood Dermatology treats, examines, removes cherry angiomas — which are benign skin growths composed of blood vessels.
-An angioma is a commonplace skin condition that affects a lot of individuals, so you aren’t alone.
-Here at Westwood Dermatology we help people regain their confidence by removing these unsightly cosmetic blemishes from the surface of the skin.
-Our medical skin care clinic and dermatology office is located on Santa Monica Blvd in Westwood, CA.
+Westwood Dermatology treats, examines, and removes cherry angiomas — which are benign skin growths composed of blood vessels.
+An angioma is a common-place skin condition that affects many individuals.
+Westwood Dermatology specializes in helping people regain their confidence by removing these unsightly cosmetic blemishes from the surface of the skin.

 - Venous Lake: Venous lake occurs on the lip and is completely harmless, but it is also the most unsightly for individuals because of the location.

-In order to treat angiomas Westwood Dermatology and Skin Cancer via the LA Laser and Skin Center utilizes a couple of different treatment methods.
-We use cryotherapy, as well as laser treatments, to remove these.
-Angiomas are typically noncancerous growths on the skin.
+In order to treat angiomas Westwood Dermatology utilizes a couple of different treatment methods.
+Cryotherapy, and Laser Treatments are utilized to removed angiomas.
 If the angioma bleeds often or you notice discolored benign growths, this could be a sign of a more serious issue that would need to be seen by your doctor.
-Following a skin biopsy of your angiomas we can give you a medical diagnosis regarding treatment options.
+Following a skin biopsy of your angiomas our dermatologists can give you a medical diagnosis regarding treatment options.

 Board-certified medical dermatologist Dr. Daniel Taheri uses laser treatments to remove cherry angiomas.
 If the angioma bleeds often laser treatment will cauterize the area so it ceases bleeding.
 While this treatment will remove all of the affected area, the discoloration may return with time.